DataDog/documentation/content/agent/_index.md

 `sudo -u dd-agent -- datadog-agent import`

-The command parses an existing `datadog.conf` and converts all bits the new Agent supports into the `datadog.yaml` configuration file.
+The command parses an existing `datadog.conf` and converts all configuration options that the new Agent supports into the `datadog.yaml` configuration file.
 It also copies configuration files for checks that are currently enabled.

 For Mac and Windows environment use: